 - The NBA has the craziest cap rules.
 There are several exceptions that a team can use to get over the cap, including:

-- The mid-level exception, a one-time exception for signing a player (or players) in the middle of the season for the average NBA salary.
+- The mid-level exception, which is used for signing a player (or players) for up to the average NBA salary (combined salaries if used on more than one player).

 - Rookie scale exceptions for signing 1st-round picks.